SOUTH LYNN BRIDGES & HARBOUR JUNCTION

 Kings Lynn signal

-Around South Lynn Station.
+Around South Lynn.

 South Lynn Station was the second railway station in King's Lynn, located on the south side of the town.
 It was used by the M&GN railway for transportation to Sutton Bridge and Melton Constable.
 South Lynn was connected to the King's Lynn to Cambridge line via a shuttle line that linked up to the Harbour junction crossing the bridge seen above.